ThreeSixtyGiving/registry-classic/registry-vue/README.md

 ```

 ### Compile theme
-Make sure the git submodule is checked out
+Make sure the git submodule is checked out and the theme is compiled
 ```
 cd 360-ds
 npm install